astomodynamics/cddp-cpp/README.md

 # Constrained Differential Dynamic Programming (CDDP) solver in C++
 **This library is actively under construction.** Please wait for proper release after starring this repo :star:
+Also, I am writing this library for practical experience with C++.
+Any suggestions are helpful to me.

 ## Overview
 This is an optimal control solver library using constrained differential dynamic programming (CDDP) written in C++ based on Xie's [paper](https://zhaomingxie.github.io/projects/CDDP/CDDP.pdf).
 This library is particularly useful for mobile robot trajectory optimization and model predictive control (MPC).